Padang: Beaches and parks

-Shopping

-Padang also has some modern malls, including Transmart, Basko Grand Mall, SPR Plaza, Plaza Andalas, and Rocky Plaza.
-The upcoming malls in the city are Padang Landmark Mall and Padang Green City.

 Sports

-Padang is the hometown of the soccer team Semen Padang, with Haji Agus Salim Stadium being the home stadium of the club.
-Padang also is home to an annual international professional road bicycle racing—Tour de Singkarak—and once host the Fourth International Traditional (Dragonboat) Festival.
+Padang is the hometown of the football team Semen Padang, with Haji Agus Salim Stadium being the home stadium of the club.
+Padang is also home to an annual international professional bicycle racing competition—Tour de Singkarak—and once hosted the Fourth International Traditional (Dragonboat) Festival.

+Media

+The oldest newspaper in the Padang region is Harian Haluan.
+Several other newspapers such as Padang Ekspres and Pos Metro Padang are also widely available.

+The privately owned Padang TV is the most popular local TV station based in Padang.
+The public TVRI West Sumatra is also broadcast in the city.